 As a student in Belfast, you will definitely make Boojum a regular place to eat.
 The closest to Queen’s University is the one on Botanic Avenue.
 However, there are many scattered across Belfast.
 Dara O’Briain has gone as far as calling Boojum the home of the best boojum in the world.

 Have you visited or been a student in Belfast?
+We hope you found this Belfast Student Guide helpful!
 Let us know in the comments section below!

 If you enjoyed this Belfast student guide, be sure to check out more posts about life in Belfast:

 24 Hours in Belfast: Experience the Best of Northern Ireland’s Capital City | The Wonders of Festival Fools in Belfast, Northern Ireland | Best Restaurants in Belfast, Northern Ireland | Culture Night in Belfast